brantphoto/tutorials/stateless-component.md

 Clean.
 Pure.
 Simple.

-A pure function that doesn't rely on Class inheritance, declares the arguments/props at the top (easier to read, understand), doesn't require the inporting of the react library (at least in this component's file), and has a shortened syntax.
+A pure function that doesn't rely on Class inheritance, declares the arguments/props at the top (easier to read, understand), doesn't require the importing of the react library (at least in this component's file), and has a shortened syntax.
 It may not be the right choice for all components but for dumb/display components it is a great option.